 Meymand Village & Melina Mercouri Award

-Greece, in cooperation with UNESCO and ICOMOS, offers Melina Mercouri Award to the works that have kept their unique historic, natural and cultural features.
-The Meymand village is a tangible cultural heritage of Iranians that has received this award as the seventh historic, natural and cultural work.
+Greece, in cooperation with UNESCO and ICOMOS, offers Melina Mercouri Award to the works that have kept their unique historic, natural, and cultural features.
+The Meymand village is a tangible cultural heritage of Iranians that has received this award as the seventh historic, natural, and cultural work.
 The inhabitants of this village have kept their peculiar rituals and customs and still use some Sassanian words in their language and dialect.

 In Quest for Unity at Meymand Inscriptions & Carvings

-The rock village remnants with its ancient history are indicative of the time when human beings searched for gods on top of the mountains.
+The rock village remnants with their ancient history are indicative of the time when human beings searched for gods on top of the mountains.
 Mountains are symbols of steadiness and Sustainability.
 The monuments carved by our ancestors are reminders of such efforts during Iranians’ Mithraism belief.

 In this ancient Iranian religion, they believed in the phenomena’s Invincibility and eternity as the main pillar.
 It is highly probable that such ideas have led them toward consecrating these mountains.